1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Urban farmers and producers, beginning farmers, historically underserved producers, and food entrepreneurs in Chicago, Illinois.
+According to the current listing, eligibility includes: Urban farmers and producers, beginning farmers, historically underserved producers, and food entrepreneurs in Chicago, Illinois.
 Projects must advance urban agriculture and be completed within 3 months of award.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is November 30, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for USDA Innovative Agriculture Micro‑grants for Chicago (IAM‑Chi) are due November 30, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.